 Marketing and sales are mission-critical business functions that require knowledge, skill, and the wisdom and judgment borne of experience.
 These functions are not the domain of the dilettante or dabbler.

-I saw this phenomenon up close and personal in the early '90s in the sports marketing business.
+I saw this phenomenon up close and personal in the early '90s when I was in the sports marketing business.
 Prior to 1991, selling athlete endorsements and event sponsorship to corporations was pretty easy.
 Coinciding with the emergence of ESPN specifically, and cable TV generally, sports experienced an explosion of exposure and demand.
 Companies were only too happy to put up big money to associate their brands with high-engagement events and high-profile athletes.
 It seemed like the decision was driven largely by ego, i.e., the CEOs desire to be on TV, standing on the 18th green handing an oversize check to the winner.

 Sports marketing agencies were accustomed to hiring former college athletes with law degrees, who merely had to document the deals that flowed in so reliably.